 Alternatively, we could take a holistic approach, which works with the balance of nature – where plant life provides flood defenses, where predators keep populations in check and so on.
 Evolution might be very gradual, but nature responds very quickly to opportunities – take a look at what happens with a bare patch of land or a human population in lockdown!

 So, why does biodiversity matter?
-It matters because without the soil, and soil organisms, there are no thriving plants on the land; without the plants entire food chains collapse; without pollinators most of our plants disappear – before that happens, many birds, bats and other animals lose an important source of food.
+It matters because without the soil, and soil organisms, there are no thriving plants on the land; without the plants entire food chains collapse; without pollinators a huge number of our plants (including food crops) disappear – before that happens, many birds, bats and other animals lose an important source of food.
 Not all climates are suited to a particular plant or animal species and we are dependent on them for clean air, water (in the right places), food and our general wellbeing.
 Biodiversity matters because it is a part of that rapid response to change; it is how our planet supports life – not from a select cohort of “useful” species, but from a whole array of different organisms, perfectly adapted for their place and role.
+Our living world is a crucial part of the balance of our life- supporting planetary systems – it is interconnected in ways we do not fully understand.
+Diversity of life means resilience and adaptability – two qualities that we need now more than ever.
 Besides, Planet Earth is anything but bland and all the more miraculous for it.
 Variety is indeed the spice of Life.